-What the Sensor Icons Mean ↑ or ↓ Glucose has risen or fallen 20 to 40 points during the last 20 minutes. ↑↑ or ↓↓ Glucose has risen or fallen 40 points or more during the last 20 minutes.
+What the Sensor Icons Mean ↑ or ↓ Glucose has risen or fallen 1-2 mg/dL per minute. ↑↑ or ↓↓ Glucose has risen or fallen 2.0 or more mg/dL per minute.
 T Insulin pump indicates that the MiniLink® transmitter and insulin pump are communicating properly.
 Pump has not received a signal for more than 5-7 minutes.
 This is okay; the MiniLink transmitter stores up to 40 minutes of data and will send these readings to the insulin pump once a signal is reestablished.

-3 Applying CGM in Your Life
+Applying CGM in Your Life